andrewdavidmackenzie/flow/docs/first_flow/implementation.md

 > cargo run -- samples/first
 ```

-This should generate the flow and then run it with the run-time, producing a fibonacci series and eventually an
+This should generate the `manifest.json` manifest for the flow and then run it using `flowr`.
-integer overflow panic when the next number becomes too big to hold in a rust integer, similar to this:
+`flowr` is a flow runtime and as such supplies implementations for all the `flowruntime` functions (e.g. `stdout`).

+The flow produces a fibonacci series:
 `
 > cargo run -- samples/first
    Compiling flowstdlib v0.6.0 (/Users/andrew/workspace/flow/flowstdlib)
     Finished dev [unoptimized + debuginfo] target(s) in 1.75s
      Running `target/debug/flowc samples/first`
-"1"
-"1"
-"2"
-"3"
-"5"
-"8"
+1
+1
+2
+3
+5
+8
 ...... lines deleted ......
-"4660046610375530309"
-ERROR	- panic occurred in file '/Users/andrew/workspace/flow/flowstdlib/src/math/add.rs' at line 22
-ERROR	- Function STDERR:
-    Finished dev [unoptimized + debuginfo] target(s) in 0.12s
-     Running `samples/first/rust/target/debug/context`

-ERROR	- Exited with status code: 101
-`
+2880067194370816120
+4660046610375530309
+7540113804746346429

+>